ScottKirvan/UE_QuickLaunch/README.md

 From within **File Explorer**

-1. create a **New Folder** ([CTRL+SHIFT+N]) -- rename this file to whatever you want your unreal project to be called.
+1. create a **New Folder** ([CTRL+SHIFT+N]) -- name the folder whatever you want your unreal project to be called.
-2. double click that folder to enter the new directory.
+3. double click that folder to enter the new directory.
-3. right-click anywhere within that empty directory and select **QuickLaunch Unreal Engine from here**.
+4. right-click anywhere within that empty directory and select **QuickLaunch Unreal Engine from here**.
 If you have more than one version of Unreal installed, you will be prompted to pick which version you wish to start, and Unreal will startup with a blank level open.

 No launcher.
 No template browser.
 No waiting.
 Just one click to sweet, sweet engine-time!

 ### Other Usage Scenarios

-- **Click _IN_ A FOLDER**:  You can use the right-click context menu by clicking within any folder, or by clicking *on* a folder -- this works in file explorer and on desktop folders.
+- **Click _IN_ A FOLDER**:  You can use the right-click context menu by clicking within any folder, or by clicking *on* a folder -- this works in file explorer and on the Windows desktop.
 If a project already exists within the folder, that project will be opened.
-- **CLICK _ON_ A FOLDER**:  You can right-click and select **QuickLaunch** on a folder name, to create or open an unreal project without having to navigate into the folder -- right-click context works on the left side Navigation Pane in File Explorer too, so you don't need to navigate away from a folder you may already be working in.
+- **CLICK _ON_ A FOLDER**:  You can right-click and select **QuickLaunch** on a folder name, to create or open an unreal project without having to navigate into the folder.
+QuickLaunch works with the left side Navigation Pane in File Explorer, so you can click on folders that are pinned to **Quick access** and the recent history list without having to navigate to them.
-- **LAUNCH MULTIPLE PROJECTS**: You can use this to rapidly launch multiple projects at once without having to navigate around looking for them.
+- **LAUNCH MULTIPLE PROJECTS**: You can use QuickLaunch to rapidly launch multiple projects at once without having to navigate around looking for them.
 For example, say you have multiple projects in their own folders within a subfolder in file explorer, and you need them  all open at once to compare project settings.
-Just right click on each folder and launch the projects without having to navigate in and out of folders within File Explorer (and forgetting which project you already launched when it's time to navigate to and launch that third project)
+Just right click on each folder and launch the projects without having to navigate in and out of folders within File Explorer.
 - **QUICKLY GRAB AN ASSET PACK**:  Say you see a cool asset on the unreal marketplace, and you just want to "quickly" check it out.
-The process is to add the asset to  your library, navigate to the Library panel (_wait for all the engine versions to get registered_), launch Unreal (_wait for the template browser to come up_), navigate from the default template browser screen to a blank project template, select it, use the browse button to navigate to where you want to put it, choose a name -- that name's already used, or you've used a bad character, or etc., so you pick another.
+The normal process is to add the asset to your library, navigate to the Library panel (_wait for all the engine versions to get registered_), launch Unreal (_wait for the template browser to come up_), navigate from the default template browser screen to a blank project template, select it, use the browse button to navigate to where you want to put it, choose a name -- that name's already used, or you've used a bad character, or etc., so you pick another.
 Now click launch, wait for unreal to start.
 Reopen Launcher and navigate back to the asset in your Library.
-Open the asset to install it and select your project... but, that asset pack doesn't support the engine version you just launched, so start all over.....
-With **QuickLaunch**, you add the asset to your library, and without navigating away from the asset, open File Explorer and launch the correct version of Unreal with QuickLaunch, import the asset, and you're good to go. :-)
+Open the asset to install it and select your project... but, that asset pack doesn't support the engine version you just launched, so start all over.....   -- With **QuickLaunch**, you add the asset to your library, and without navigating away from the asset, open File Explorer and launch the correct version of Unreal, import the asset, and you're good to go. :-)

 ## Caveats